Author: Diana Nguyen, Executive Assistant at Queen Anna House of Fashion & One Posh Closet.

-One Posh Closet has, simply put, stayed grounded in the value of philanthropy since it’s opening back in 2012.
+One Posh Closet has, simply put, stayed grounded in the value of philanthropy since its opening back in 2012.
 We strive to bring the value of ease and peace to women with styling and closet needs all over the world.
-This is shown through the many webinar style centered events hosted by OPC or through the personal one on one's with clients.
-From it’s groundedness in celebrating authenticity, OPC has touched each woman individually.
-From its groundedness in celebrating the humanity within each client uniquely, it has made women feel seen.
+This is shown through the many webinars style centered events hosted by OPC or through the personal one on one's with clients.
+From being authentic in celebrating beauty in diversity OPC has touched each woman individually.
+Celebrating the humanity within each client uniquely, has made women feel seen, which is important.

 For me in my ventures of starting to build my own brand, this is the biggest takeaway OPC has inspired me to move with.
 To not only sell my own designs, but to touch women’s hearts, make them feel seen, and celebrate their own authenticity.